 King Of Tonga

-Here we have one of our typical type of 'H-I-T' purchases, in that KING OF TONGA arrives at MPR, a young, lightly raced, improving and very unexposed, son of the mighty Dark Angel.
+Purchased at the Tattersalls July Horses-In-Training Sale, he heads to DAVID O'MEARA and is by DARK ANGEL Read about his 'super sire' here: http://yeomanstown.ie/site/stallions/dark-angel-2/ Here we have one of our typical type of 'H-I-T' purchases, in that KING OF TONGA arrived to us at MPR, a young, lightly raced, improving and very unexposed, son of the mighty Dark Angel.

-David O’Meara and his assistant Jason Kelly are so adept at purchasing HIT horses such as Suedois and Lord Glitters, offered us this recent 65,000gns purchase from the Tattersalls July Sale, and researching his pedigree and form, combined with the fact that many Dark Angel progeny improve considerably with time, we took little time in agreeing to have King Of Tonga race in our silks.
+David and his assistant Jason Kelly are so adept at purchasing HIT horses such as Suedois and Lord Glitters, offered us this recent 65,000gns purchase from the Tattersalls July Sale, and researching his pedigree and form, combined with the fact that many Dark Angel progeny improve considerably with time, we took little time in agreeing to have King Of Tonga race in our silks.

 If high class handicaps at big tracks at the very least is something you’d like to experience, then we believe this son of Dark Angel will afford you precisely this, for the next 2 or 3 seasons to come.
 The beauty of the races we have in mind for King Of Tonga, is that the prize money on offer is so good, that the day you win one, not only do you earn your purchase price back but probably your training fees too; and if you manage to pull it off twice, as we did with Burnt Sugar, a very similar purchase to King Of Tonga, then you’re in clover!
 Burnt Sugar earned £250,000 in big Handicap earnings since we purchased him; and he cost pretty much precisely the same as King Of Tonga.